GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

 3. Execution
 ------------

+#### Perfmon Requirements (Optional)

     If you have your own perfmon counters capturing the following statistics or run on a SQL Server Product such as Amazon RDS or Google CloudSQL for SQL Server, skip to step b, otherwise proceed to step a.

+    NOTE: Executing Perfmon is OPTIONAL.
+If not executed the tool will evaluate complexity of migration, but not rightsizing requirements.

+    If perfmon is not gathered, skip to step (b).

+    Perfmon Counters gahtered:

             \Memory\Available MBytes
             \PhysicalDisk(_Total)\Avg.
 Disk Bytes/Read